 “Shinrin Yoku” A tradition from Japan

-This whole concept has originated in Japan where it’s called “Shinrin Yoku” meaning forest bathing.
+This whole concept originated in Japan where it’s called “Shinrin Yoku” meaning forest bathing.
 As the major religions in Japan are “Buddhism” and “Shintoism”, the forests are considered sacred and mystical.
 People are encouraged to leave cities for some time, spend time in forests, and connect with Mother Nature from where they actually belong to.
 So basically forest bathing is just being around in nature and immensely absorbing the surroundings.

 A medically proven method

-In the old times, this was just a myth and a religious belief but now medical science also proves that spending time in nature can have positive impacts on human health.
+In the old times, this was just a myth and a religious belief but now medical science also proves that spending time in nature can have a positive impact on human health.
 The modern name of this process is now called forest therapy or forest bathing.
 This process was officially considered a medical treatment in 2004 when Japanese scientists and researchers conducted experiments by themselves.